Request a Second OpinionYour Health. Your Hospital

 Doctors are i very well trained to diagnose health issues accurately and quickly.
 But sometimes, particularly when serious health decisions need to be made, it ismportant to double-check that the doctor's analysis is correct.
 This is called getting a second opinion, and it's considered a routine step when you're investigating whether you need treatment for a disorder.

-The process begins at the original doctor's visit.
-Depending on the diagnosis and the reason you're there, you may get a referral to a specialist who regularly treats similar cases.
+Depending on the diagnosis, you may get a referral to a specialist.
 In any event, doctors often welcome information from other doctors — they want you to be well, and they understand that more information and ideas can lead to better treatment.

 When you go to the specialist, or to another medical doctor, with whom you've made an appointment, you can expect to be asked about your condition.
 Bring along a copy of the records from your original visit, so the doctor can make sure she understands the situation.
 You may be examined again.
-In the end, the second doctor may agree or disagree with the original diagnosis, and even if she agrees, she may have different treatment ideas.
+In the end, the second doctor may agree or disagree with the original diagnosis.
 If your second doctor agrees with the first doctor's conclusions, this will probably increase your confidence.